SvenAkk/openwsn-fw/README.md

 This fork of the main branch is an independent project by Sven Akkermans, a (new) Phd Student at the Belgian University KU Leuven.

-This branch is the incorporation of a uJVM into a (potentially reduced) OpenWSN stack for the Zigduino platform.

 Purpose is to port the OpenWSN stack to the Zigduino platform with Atmega128RFA1 microprocessor.
 This also requires integrating the AVR toolchain within the current build structure.